About Laura Rothkopf, LCSW

 Before becoming a therapist, I spent nearly a decade working in media and corporate environments.
 That experience continues to inform my understanding of the pressures many people carry — professional demands, questions about direction or identity, and the often considerable gap between how life appears externally and how it feels internally.

 My clinical training is grounded in psychodynamic psychotherapy and a relational approach to treatment.
 I completed a two-year postgraduate training program in psychodynamic psychotherapy at the Institute for Contemporary Psychotherapy and an advanced clinical practice program through New York University.
+I have completed Level 2 training in Gottman Method Couples Therapy via The Gottman Institute.

 I remain engaged in ongoing consultation and professional development as part of maintaining thoughtful and responsible clinical care.